Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 - `meta`: a string.It tells about the category of the case(Criminal,Tax etc.)

-## 2. Run Baseline Model on dev data
+## 2. Inference of Baseline Model on dev data
 The baseline model was created using unified deep learning architecture SciBERT-HSLN approach suggested by (Brack et al., 2021).
 SciBERT was replaced with BERT BASE which are published by (Devlin et